apreus/paris-project-exhibition/_paris-project-exhibition/pci_35.md

 ---
 pid: pci_35
-label: The Spinaro (known as Tireur d'√©pine in French or Boy with Thorn in English)
+label: the Spinaro (or Boy with Thorn)
 object_type: contextual-images
 note: '63'
 word_tag: A Roman boy